Spirillum minus

 Spirillum minus is an organism associated with rat-bite fever (specifically sodoku) that has never been fully identified and was assigned to the genus Spirillum in 1887 based on morphology, although it is not a validly published name.
-As Spirillum species generally obligately microaerophiles and are not found in mammals, this organism may be misclassified.
+As Spirillum species are generally obligately microaerophiles and not found in mammals, this organism may be misclassified.
 Sequencing data should help to resolve this question.

 This organism is presumed to be a bacterium.
 It stains gram-negative and has a coiled rod shape.
 It does not grow in vitro, and requires inoculation in animals for growth.
 No attempts to sequence the organism are known as of 2015.